wuzhiping/webspoon/README.md

 # Web-based Spoon (aka webSpoon)

-This is an attempt to run Spoon as a web app.
+webSpoon is a web-based graphical designer for Pentaho Data Integration with the same look & feel as Spoon.
-You can create and run Kettle transformation/job files from your favorite web browser.
+Kettle transformation/job files can be designed and executed in your favorite web browser.
+This is one of the community activities and not supported by Pentaho.

 ## Use cases

-### PDI on-the-go

-- Access from smartphone/tablet

-### Security
+### Data security

 - Keep sensitive data where they should be

-### No installation

-- Kick-start hands-on
-- Be nice to thin clients

-### Seamless user experience
+### Managed Pentaho development environment

+- Accessible from any network-connected devices (including thin clients, smartphones/tablets)
+- No installation/upgrade/update required (by end-users)
+- No undesired plugins or JDBC drivers installed (by end-users)
+- Same version, plugins, drivers, etc. among a team (my Kettle files run in your screen without an error)

+### Embedded data integration

 - Edit Kettle queries in CDE
 - Edit Kettle endpoints in App Builder (aka Sparkl)